University of St. Michael's College: History

 As the 20th century began, professional education expanded beyond the traditional fields of theology, law and medicine.
 Graduate training based on the German-inspired American model of specialized course work and the completion of a research thesis was introduced.
-With the opening of the Institute of Mediaeval Studies in 1929, St Michael's expanded further into graduate teaching and research.
+With the opening of the Institute of Mediaeval Studies in 1929, St. Michael's expanded further into graduate teaching and research.
 Ten years later, Pope Pius XII signed a papal charter creating the Pontifical Institute of Mediaeval Studies.

 The preparatory school division of the college was reorganized in 1950 as St. Michael's College School, an independent private school, ending the college's direct governance while maintaining its affiliation.
 In 1952, the last lectures for women were held at Loretto and St. Joseph's Colleges, which became residential units of the college.
 Thereafter, all teaching was conducted coeducationally in the classrooms of St. Michael's College.

+On July 1, 1958, the University of St. Michael’s College Act granted St. Michael's the status of federated university, and separated into two the roles of the religious chancellor and secular president of the institution.